-Almost everyone has heard or seen photos of this large stone disk, that now sits on display at the Anthropology Museum.
+Almost everyone has heard about or seen photos of this large stone disk, that now sits on display at the Anthropology Museum.
 It is commonly called the Aztec Calendar, but it is also known as the Sun Stone.
 It was carved in 1479 and weighs 14 tons.
 It was originally located under what is now the National Palace on one side of the Zocalo.
 The location in the building is marked by a tree and plaque where the disk once rested.
 After it was found in 1790, it was put on display at the nearby Metropolitan Cathedral and then relocated to the museum.
 It is considered a national treasure.

 Food, Hotels and Transportation